chenchih/hexo-demo2022/source/_posts/2022-06-11-[CSS-Layout]_GRID.md

 ```

 ## Part 2-1: Grid Container(parent Properties)
-以下我開使介紹Container 和 Items相properties。
+以下我開使介紹Container 和 Items相關　properties。

 ### 1. display
 By `default` the content has created single column grid for the items.
-All of the grid items lay in `row`, which behave like `block element`, so this is why even if you don't add `display: grid` the content will lay block.
+All of the grid items lay in `row`, which behave like `block element`, so this is why even if you don\'t add `display: grid` the content will lay block.
 If you  `don't` wants grid container to `display in block`, you can change it to `inline-block`.
 There are two properties for display as below:

 >  Display properties : `<grid>` or `<inline-grid>`
 >> `display: grid` : default items lay in row and stretch behave to block element